noec764/erpnext/docs/dooks/crm/contact.md

 A Contact can be linked to the (web) user.
 If that user is also a Customer, it is linked to the Customer by the Customer ID

-Contacts and Addresses in Dooks are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.
+Contacts and Addresses in Dokie are stored separately so that you can attach multiple Contacts or Addresses to Customers and Suppliers.

 To create a new Contact go to,